patchneranartkomol/InterviewPatterns/README.md

 [![Build Status](https://app.travis-ci.com/patchneranartkomol/InterviewPatterns.svg?branch=main)](https://app.travis-ci.com/patchneranartkomol/InterviewPatterns)
 [![Coverage Status](https://coveralls.io/repos/github/patchneranartkomol/InterviewPatterns/badge.svg?branch=main&kill_cache=1)](https://coveralls.io/github/patchneranartkomol/InterviewPatterns?branch=main&kill_cache=1)

-This is a list of implementations of data structures, algorithms, and solutions to problems using those building blocks.
-There are many lists and resources out there, and this one is no different.
+This is a list of implementations for common coding interview problems.

-Hopefully, this list serves as a demonstration of learning psychology.
-The purpose of this list is to created and refined, but not to be reviewed, except as an outline, to help create a hierarchical structure of relevant concepts.
+Each solution aims to be readable, use logically discrete functions, be fully covered by unit tests, and include a time and space complexity analysis, where that is apparent.

 ## Running Examples
 For now, there are Python3 examples in each subfolder, pertaining to a topic.
 There's no libraries to install, so as long as you have Python3 installed, you can run any of them code samples.